BeSuter/UltrasoundImageAnalyser/README.md

 This repository contains a small python script capable of analyzing the distribution of pixel values from a defined area of the image.

 ## Installation:
-First clone the repositopry and set up your python environment.
+First clone the repository and set up your python environment.
 This is done with the following terminal commands:

 ```